-After completing Basic Training, I had two weeks leave, and then joined my squad at Lympstone for the second part of my training.
+After completing Basic Training, I had two weeks' leave and then joined my squad at Lympstone for the second part of my training.
 Much of this was to be spent on Dartmoor, learning to live and fight in the field.
-We were to learn field-craft and how to handle a variety of weapons.
+We were to learn fieldcraft and how to handle a variety of weapons.

 Days in the field were certainly not a time to relax and admire the scenery.
 I went through that stage of military skills training during the winter months, so the weather was against us and made things even more difficult.
-In addition to the hard weather, we had a training team known for “beasting” the recruits, whereby they would carry out actions which made life as difficult for us as they could, through shouting and punishing us with menial tasks for the slightest misdemeanour.
-The purpose of which, I later came to realise, was to test us physically, mentally and emotionally and to build our character.
+In addition to the hard weather, we had a training team known for “beasting” the recruits, whereby they would carry out actions that made life as difficult for us as they could, through shouting and punishing us with menial tasks for the slightest misdemeanour.
+The purpose of which, I later came to realise, was to test us physically, mentally, and emotionally and to build our character.

 Training Exercise on Dartmoor

-Prior to joining the marines, I had been interested in photography, so I would frequently carry my camera with me, as can be seen by the photo I took of some of our Squad during a training exercise on Dartmoor.
+Prior to joining the Marines, I had been interested in photography, so I would frequently carry my camera with me, as can be seen by the photo I took of some of our Squad during a training exercise on Dartmoor.

-Any part of the military is great for preparing you for life, and certainly my encountering that at the age of 17 was to hold me in good stead all my life.
-It gives you strength of character, and you have to be able to get on with people and work with different characters with different backgrounds, educational abilities and from different parts of the country.
+Any part of the military is great for preparing you for life, and certainly, my encountering that at the age of 17 was to hold me in good stead all my life.
+It gives you strength of character, and you have to be able to get on with people and work with different characters with different backgrounds, educational abilities, and from different parts of the country.

-We also had to continually improve our fitness, so a lot of our time was spent on Physical Training in the gym, on runs, and assault course sessions.
+We also had to continually improve our fitness, so a lot of our time was spent on Physical Training in the gym, on runs, and on assault course sessions.

 The accommodation in Lympstone was in new modern blocks with four-man rooms.
 These were situated on the edge of the hilly open moorland in North Devon and West Somerset, known as Exmoor.
 The camp overlooked the River Exe which flows from Exe Head, near the village of Simonsbath in Somerset, south to the English Chanel near the town of Exmouth in Devon.
 Being tidal, the river gave the training team plenty of opportunity to take recruits for “mud runs” along the edge of the river.
 We were also conveniently close to Dartmoor, and we spent many days and nights on the moor in some of the most atrocious weather conditions.

 When I first arrived at Lympstone, we learnt that one of the notable challenges was the Tarzan Course.
-This was an assault course consisting of a series of rope obstacles set in the trees 30 feet above ground.
+This was an assault course consisting of a series of rope obstacles set in the trees 30 feet above the ground.
 Looking at it, I remember thinking to myself “We aren’t going to have to do that are we?”
 Well, we were, as that was one of the tests that we had to pass for the Commando Course.